astronomer/docs/learn/airflow-mlflow.md

 import CodeBlock from '@theme/CodeBlock';
 import mlflow_tutorial_dag from '!!raw-loader!../code-samples/dags/airflow-mlflow/mlflow_tutorial_dag.py';

-[MLflow](https://mlflow.org/) is a commonly used tool for tracking and managing machine learning models.
+[MLflow](https://mlflow.org/) is a popular tool for tracking and managing machine learning models.
 It can be used together with Airflow for ML orchestration (MLOx), leveraging both tools for what they do best.
 In this tutorial, you’ll learn about three different ways you can use MLflow with Airflow.

 :::info

-If you are already familiar with MLflow and Airflow and want to get a use case up and running, check out this [quickstart repository](https://github.com/astronomer/learn-airflow-mlflow-tutorial) which automatically starts up Airflow and local MLflow and MinIO instances.
-Clone the quickstart repository, configure the local MLflow connection as shown in [Step 2](#step-2-configure-your-airflow-connection) of this tutorial, and run the three example DAGs.
+If you're already familiar with MLflow and Airflow and want to get a use case up and running, clone the [quickstart repository](https://github.com/astronomer/learn-airflow-mlflow-tutorial) to automatically start up Airflow and local MLflow and MinIO instances.
+After you clone the repository, configure the local MLflow connection as shown in [Step 2](#step-2-configure-your-airflow-connection) of this tutorial, and run the three example DAGs.

 :::

 ## Three ways to use MLflow with Airflow

-The DAG in this tutorial shows three different ways Airflow can interact with MLFlow:
+The DAG in this tutorial shows three different ways Airflow can interact with MLflow:

-- Using an MLflow operator from the [MLflow Airflow provider](https://github.com/astronomer/airflow-provider-mlflow): The MLflow provider contains several operators that abstract over common actions you might want to perform in MLflow, for example creating a deployment with the [CreateDeploymentOperator](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/operators/deployment.py) or running predictions from an existing model with the [ModelLoadAndPredictOperator](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/operators/pyfunc.py).
+- Use an MLflow operator from the [MLflow Airflow provider](https://github.com/astronomer/airflow-provider-mlflow).
+The MLflow provider contains several operators that abstract over common actions you might want to perform in MLflow, such as creating a deployment with the [CreateDeploymentOperator](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/operators/deployment.py) or running predictions from an existing model with the [ModelLoadAndPredictOperator](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/operators/pyfunc.py).
-- Using an MLflow hook from the MLflow Airflow provider: The MLflow provider contains several [Airflow hooks](what-is-a-hook.md) that allow you to connect to MLflow using credentials stored in an Airflow connection.
+- Use an MLflow hook from the MLflow Airflow provider.
+The MLflow provider contains several [Airflow hooks](what-is-a-hook.md) that allow you to connect to MLflow using credentials stored in an Airflow connection.
 You can use these hooks if you need to perform actions in MLflow for which no dedicated operator exists.
 You can also use these hooks to create your own [custom operators](airflow-importing-custom-hooks-operators.md).
-- Using the MLflow Python package directly in a [@task decorated task](airflow-decorators.md): The MLflow Python package contains functionality like tracking metrics and artifacts with [`mlflow.sklearn.autolog`](https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html).
+- Use the MLflow Python package directly in a [@task decorated task](airflow-decorators.md).
+The MLflow Python package contains functionality like tracking metrics and artifacts with [`mlflow.sklearn.autolog`](https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html).
 You can use this package to write custom Airflow tasks for ML-related actions like feature engineering.

 ## Time to complete